-Overview - Heli In and Heli Out
+Climb Carstensz Pyramid With Alpine Ascents - Heli In & Heli Out

 Fantastic expedition.
-Everything one might ask for from hair raising flights to jungle bushwhacking to cliff hanging.
+Everything one might ask for from hair-raising flights to jungle bushwhacking to cliff hanging.
 Full-on adventure.
 Excellent guides.
 And an unforgettable experience.

 Unlike the other Seven Summits, Carstensz is a rock climb of moderate difficulty.
-While all short technical sections will have fixed lines, climbers should possess basic rock climbing skills.
-Our past expeditions proved to be fantastic all-around experiences and each climb culminated with nearly 100 percent summit success!
-(45 out of 46 climbers) See the cybercast of our last climb to Carstensz for more.
+While all short technical sections will have fixed lines, climbers should have basic rock climbing skills.
+Our past expeditions proved to be fantastic all-around experiences and each climb culminated with nearly 100%

 About The Climb

 At 16,023 ft.
-(4,884m), Carstensz Pyramid, or Puncak Jaya (“Victory Peak”), as the Indonesians call it, is located in the western central highlands and is the highest peak in Oceania, Australiasia continent.
-The mountain was named after Jan Carstensz, a Dutch explorer who was the first European to sight the peak.
-In 1962, Heinrich Harrer became the first foreigner to reach the peak.
-His book, I Come From the Stone Age, provides excellent reading about climbing Carstensz and other peaks in the area, as well as his experiences of living with the Dani.
+(4,884 m), Carstensz Pyramid (Puncak Jaya in Indonesian, meaning “Victory Peak”) is located in the western central highlands of West Papua and is the highest peak in Oceania, the Australiasia continent.
+The English name for the mountain was after Jan Carstensz, a Dutch explorer who was the first European to sight the peak.
+In 1962, Heinrich Harrer became the first foreigner to summit the peak.
+His book, “I Come From the Stone Age,” provides excellent reading about climbing Carstensz and other peaks in the area, as well as his experiences of living with the Dani.

 The rock-climbing difficulty on Carstensz is up to 5.8 for short steps, but most of the climbing is scrambling.
 It is important that you have basic rock-climbing skills and are comfortable with rappelling and jumaring.
 Short technical sections have fixed lines allowing you to either free climb or jumar.
-These fixed lines have been a crucial part of our 100 percent success rate.
+These fixed lines have been a crucial part of our 100% success rate.

 A Brief History of Papua

-Politically, Western Papua is the easternmost province of Indonesia.
+Politically, West Papua is the easternmost province of Indonesia.
 The area was initially claimed by the Dutch in the mid-1800s as part of their Spice Island empire, but by 1940 they had still not explored further inland than the coastal plains.
 The Dutch wanted to prepare Irian Jaya for self-government by 1970, but from the late 1950s, Indonesia was exerting pressure to annex the area and, with help from the United Nations, this was accomplished in 1963.
 This process was not universally accepted by native Papuans and discontent still prevails in certain areas.
-In 1961, the Harvard Peabody Museum sponsored a major expedition to the Grand A Valley to document the Dani’s Stone Age culture (see Peter Matthiessen’s Under the Mountain Wall).
-Wamena, the site of the valley’s airstrip, has grown into a small town, but in general, the only big changes since then are that tribal fighting and cannibalism have ended.
-The province was in 1973 re-named Irian Jaya, “Victorious Irian.”
+In 1961, the Harvard Peabody Museum sponsored a major expedition to the Grand A Valley to document the Dani’s Stone Age culture (see Peter Matthiessen’s “Under the Mountain Wall”).
+Wamena, the site of the valley’s airstrip, has grown into a small town, but in general the only big changes since then are that tribal fighting and cannibalism have ended.
+The province was renamed Irian Jaya, “Victorious Irian” in 1973.
 The indigenous movement has since identified themselves as West Papuan.

-Beyond the Grand Valley of the Baliem River many other groups live in smaller valleys.
-These people were not contacted by the West until the 1960s and 1970s, when missionaries began penetrating these regions.
+Beyond the Grand Valley of the Baliem River, many other groups live in smaller valleys.
+These people were not contacted by the west until the 1960’s and 1970’s, when missionaries began penetrating these regions.
 In the highlands to the east of the Baliem River, the Yali, Mek, and Kim-Yal people comprise some of the other large tribal groups.

 This is a highly recommended shortlist and we would be happy to pass on a longer reading list for those interested.
 These links will bounce to Amazon.com with reviews.